wsydney76/craft-favorites/README.md

 ## Settings

+### Star Color

-* Change the color of the star icons in the plugin settings.
+Change the color of the star icons in the plugin settings.

+### Load Assets

+Whether the plugin should load its own JavaScript and CSS assets.

+True by default, this will add additional requests to your site (1x js, 1x css).

+If set to false, your project must include them in to its own asset bundle.

+Assets live in `vendor/wsydney76/craft-favorites/src/assets/dist`, they don't need a build step.

 ## API